-Trails within the park wind through prairies, past savannas and restored wetlands, then cross the recently re-meandered Nippersink Creek.
-Trailer parking and trail access is available at the Harts Road parking area (off Route 31 north of McHenry) or the Snowmobile/Equestrian trailer lot on Keystone Road (north of the District’s Keystone Landing).
+Trails within the park wind over 5 miles through prairies, past savannas and restored wetlands, then cross the recently re-meandered Nippersink Creek.
+Trailer parking and trail access is available at the Harts Road parking area (off Route 31 north of McHenry) or at the Equestrian/Snowmobile trailer lot on Keystone Road (north of the District’s Keystone Landing).
 Restroom facilities available at the Harts Road parking area; a water hand pump is available at the Keystone Road trailer lot.

-Over five miles of easy trails offer a gentle ride through woods and wetlands.
-The trail crosses Hickory Nut Grove Road and enters the Lyons Prairie & Marsh nature preserve.
+The 4.75 mile trail begins and ends off Hickory Nut Grove Lane and travels the edges of the 400+ acres winding through woodlands.
+The trail crosses Hickory Nut Grove Road into the Lyons Prairie and Marsh nature preserve section where the trail loops and doubles back.
 Trailer parking, water and restrooms are available at Hickory Grove Highlands parking area.

-Prairie Trail North (Ringwood to Wisconsin State Line) — OPEN (Last updated 5/6/13)
+Prairie Trail North (Ringwood to Wisconsin State Line) — OPEN (Last updated 7/7/14)